QuanTemplate/api-integrations/README.md

-# data-ingress
+# api-integrations

-Integrations with third-party data providers such as [Capital IQ](https://www.capitaliq.com) leveraging the [Quantemplate Data Ingress API](https://quantemplate.readme.io/docs/getting-started#-data-ingress).
+Integrations with third-party data providers such as [Capital IQ](https://www.capitaliq.com) leveraging the [Quantemplate API](https://quantemplate.readme.io/docs/getting-started).

 If you need help please contact us at support@quantemplate.com